 There are three whiskey subtypes.
-Single malt whiskey is made by combining whiskey produced from the same distillery, where the age of the combined drink is the age of the youngest whiskey in the mix.
+Single malt whiskey is made by mixing whiskey made in the same distillery, with the age of the youngest whiskey added is the age of the combined drink.
 This is the most common type of whiskey you’ll find.

 Another subtype, single cask whiskey, is bottled entirely from one cask.
 You can find this in smaller distilleries or as one of an elite or novelty line produced by a big distillery.

-Lastly, blended whiskey is made by blending together same-type whiskey, although sometimes, people like to mix different types, like Rye and Scotch or Bourbon and Scotch.
+Finally, blended whiskey is made by blending same-type whiskey together, although in rare cases, people will mix different types, like Scotch and Bourbon.

-Now we get to the most interesting part – how to drink your whiskey.
+We now get to the most interesting part – drinking your whiskey.

-Whiskey neat – meaning whiskey at room temperature in a glass – is considered to be the only pure way of drinking good whiskey.
+Whiskey neat, or whiskey in a glass at room temperature – is thought by many as the only pure way to enjoy good whiskey.
 The concept is to experience the spirit as the distiller intended, that is, without dilution.

 Diluted with Water

 For some people, water should be added to whiskey.
-Just a capful should do, and only clear distilled water must be used as chlorine can alter the drink.
+A capful will do but only clear distilled water should be used as chlorine can ruin the drink.
 Adding water to whiskey is actually functional.
 It allows you to enjoy the spirits without it melting your tongue.

-Of course, you can always enjoy whiskey in a mixed drink or cocktail, but don’t use high-end whiskey for this.
-That would be such a waste.
+Of course, you can always drink your whiskey in a cocktail, but don’t use high-end whiskey.
+What a huge waste that would be.